madcampos/madcampos.github.io/src/content/blog/2024/01/my-css-reset.md

 ---
 title: My CSS Reset
 createdAt: 2024-01-18
+updatedAt: 2024-02-02
+updates:
+  - date: 2024-02-02
+    changes: Added an image to the post.
 summary: A breakdown of my CSS reset file and why each piece is there.
+image: ./assets/pixel-unicorn.jpg
+imageAlt: An AI generated image of a pixel art of a white unicorn head looking to the left.
+It's mane turns into a rainbow of pixels flowing to the right.
+The background is dark blue with start.
 tags:
   - CSS
   - html